Skip to main content

 Example Integration with PayPal

-In this tutorial, we will show how to integrate PayPal and review new nodes.
+In this tutorial, we will show you how to integrate PayPal and explore new nodes.

 1.1.
 The "order created" event in the "Events" module.